wu-qing-157/Rogue-Mx/README.md

 TODO: load with DomTree, store with liveness analysis

+### Andersen Alias Analysis

+I finally decide to implement this.

 ### Loop Invariant Code Motion

-Only performed on `ICalc`.
+Only performed on `ICalc` and `Load`.

-TODO: try to perform on `Load`, alias analysis needed
+Actually, it seems to optimize `ICmp` and `Branch`, together with `Phi`, but it seems non-trivial, so it is not currently implemented.

 ### Common Subexpression Elimination

 Performed on `Phi`, `ICalc` and `Call`

-TODO: try to perform on `Load`, alias analysis needed
+TODO: try to perform on `Load`

 ## Timeline